datinglibre/datinglibre/README.md

     ansible-vault encrypt_string --vault-password-file=~/vault_password ses+smtp://AKIABCDEFGH:s3cr3tp%2F4assw0r%3Fd@default?region=us-east-1

 Enter the email address that will send users notifications and confirmation emails in `admin_email`.
+If you use the full format address, you'll need to escape the quotes for Ansible e.g.:

+    admin_email: "\"Dating Libre\" <admin@datinglibre.com>"

 #### 7. Run Ansible